Flexible Spending Account (FSA) Benefits From Paychex

 Evenly Spaced Savings To Manage Costs

-FSAs allow employees to save evenly throughout the year, which helps them budget and manage large healthcare costs.
-Carryover provisions can also help to limit last-minute spending to avoid the "use it or lose it" mentality.
+Health care and limited purpose FSAs allow employees to save throughout the year, which helps them budget and manage large healthcare costs.
+Carryover provisions discourage rushed spending to avoid the “use it or lose it” mindset.

 No Required Payback of Reimbursed Funds

-Unlike an HSA, which you can only offer in conjunction with an HDHP, you can offer an FSA with any type of employer-sponsored group health plan.
-This may mean more of your workforce can participate in this benefit account.
+Unlike an HSA, which you can only offer in conjunction with a qualifying HDHP, an FSA can be offered with any employer-sponsored group health plan that includes minimum essential coverage, potentially allowing greater workforce participation in this type of benefit account.

 Why Is Paychex a Leading FSA Solution?